 Invest in a guidebook

 We have to admit, we’re usually more blog-reading, YouTube-watching kinds of researchers, but investing in a physical guidebook is our number one tip for those considering hiking the Hadrian’s Wall Path.
 Whether you’re planning to hike the entire path or just a section of it, we found Henry Stedman’s ‘Hadrian’s Wall Path’ guidebook to be an invaluable resource for planning our trip!
-Full of helpful tips, including where to look out for Roman ruins and evidence of their presence, illustrated maps and suggested itineraries, we feel wholeheartedly that we would not have had such an enjoyable and relaxed time on our hike without investing in this book.
+Full of helpful tips, including where to look out for Roman ruins and hidden evidence of their presence, illustrated maps and suggested itineraries, we feel wholeheartedly that we would not have had such an enjoyable and relaxed time on our hike without investing in this book.
 While there are quite a few guidebooks available, this is the one that was most recommended when we were researching which to buy – not to mention, we saw it in the hands of countless other hikers when we were hiking the path!
-There’s so much important information in this book, it will save you so much research time when you’re planning your trip.
+There’s a wealth of important information in this book, and it will save you so much research time when you’re planning your trip.

 Gear up

-Along the same lines as investing in a guidebook, it’s vital that you make sure you have all the equipment you’ll need and appropriate equipment at that!
-Take it from us – unless you’re planning to use a luggage haul company to take your bags from place to place for you, you’re going to want to jettison any unnecessary items from your backpack.
 If you decide to camp along the way, consider what equipment you’ll need such as tents, sleeping bags, a cooking stove – and how carrying all this gear will impact your pace on the hike.
 We were thankful to have booked B&Bs and pubs along the way to have ensuite bathrooms and a nice comfy bed waiting for us each night, especially when we passed other hikers carrying huge bags and camping equipment on their backs.
 Booking B&Bs also meant that we could wash our quick-dry hiking clothes in the bathroom sink and put them on radiators to dry, meaning we didn’t need to pack as many items of clothing!

-No matter where you’re staying, make sure you have all the usual appropriate hiking gear such as sturdy walking boots (that you’ve already broken in), first aid items such as blister plasters (trust us, you’ll need them!!) and depending on the time of year, items like sun hats, sun cream, and thin but insulated layers of clothing.
+No matter where you’re staying, make sure you have all the usual appropriate hiking gear such as sturdy walking boots (that you’ve already broken in), first aid items such as blister plasters (trust us, you’ll need them!!) and depending on the time of year, items like sun hats, rain coats, and thin but insulated layers of clothing.
 You could also consider going on a practice hike in the weeks before you begin, as we did – we spent one afternoon hiking for four hours with our backpacks full of everything we’d need to hike the Hadrian’s Wall path.
 This was helpful in knowing what items we needed easier access to in our backpacks, understanding the importance of taking breaks to take the weight off your feet even if just for a few minutes, as well as getting used to hiking with a large backpack each.

 We invested in a few new pieces of gear for this hike, first of all: water bladders.
-We are 100% sure we stayed better hydrated from having dedicated hiking bladders tucked into our backpacks than we would’ve done had we had to unscrew water canteens each time we needed a drink.
-As it was, we popped off the cap and drank from the tube connected to our backs – easy!
+We are 100% sure we stayed better hydrated from having dedicated hiking bladders tucked into our backpacks than we would’ve done if we’d had to unscrew water canteens each time we needed a drink.
+As it was, we popped off the water bladder’s cap and drank from the tube connected to our backs – easy!
 We wouldn’t call it a requirement, but it definitely made staying hydrated easier.
-We also only had one good quality backpack between us before this hike, so chose to invest in a second sturdy backpack with padded straps so we could comfortably carry our belongings between us.
-You’ll want to prioritise items that will make your life easier when you’re taking on long days of hiking – think good quality clothes that fold into tiny spaces, travel-sized toiletries, and a backpack with compartments that are easy to get into.

-It might sound easy enough to just follow signs and a well-trodden path, but hiking for seven days in a row is completely different to taking on seven separate hikes.
+It might sound easy enough to just follow signs along a well-trodden path, but hiking for seven days in a row is completely different to taking on seven separate hikes.
 You need to think about how many kilometres you can realistically manage each day, depending on your fitness level and the amount of time you’re dedicating to complete the path.
 We spent weeks noting down places to stay, where to get food and water, sights we wanted to see, places where public toilets are available and marking places that would top up water supplies.
 We planned to complete the hike over the course of a week, and even then we had to cut out some of our planned sightseeing stops along the way.
 There is a LOT to see on this picturesque, historic hike – make sure you plan ahead well to avoid getting into stressful situations.

 Write an itinerary and know where you’re staying

 Even with four weeks of planning, a written itinerary and a daily list of sights to see, we still had to cut things out and change our plans.
-We’re grateful we made so many plans for this trip as it would have been ten times harder to think up contingency plans on the spot – especially when you’re physically and mentally tired from days of hiking.
-We collated all our research from various blogs, the guidebook and YouTube videos into organised notes on our phones so we could refer back to them at any time, and by doing this made it easier to know exactly how far we were walking each day or how far it was until the next food/rest stop.
+We’re grateful we made so many plans for this trip as it would have been ten times harder to think up contingency plans on the spot – especially when you’re physically and mentally tired from long days of hiking.
+We collated all our research from various blogs, our guidebook and YouTube videos into organised notes on our phones so we could refer back to them at any time, and by doing this made it easier to know exactly how far we were walking each day or how far it was until the next food/rest stop.
 You can find our day-by-day itinerary here.

 Honour the Hadrian’s Wall Code of Respect